VeniLima/VeniLima/README.md

-- 👋 Hi, I’m @VeniLima, and I'm currtly studying analysis and systems development at FATEC
+- 👋 Hi, I’m @VeniLima, and I'm curretly studying analysis and systems development at FATEC
 - 👀 I’m interested in Web development, front and back-end
 - 🌱 I’m currently learning TypeScript, JavaScript, HTML, CSS, ReactJS and NextJS.
 - 📫 How to reach me: Vinicius.lima.brasil1@gmail.com